RedisLabs/redislabs-docs/content/rs/administering/access-control/password-rotation.md

 To rotate the password of a user account:

-1. Add an additional password to an user account with this POST command:
+1. Add an additional password to an user account with this POST command: when i use "-X POST" i get the error "method not allowed" when using "/v1/cluster" i get the error "bad request"  (are you sure the api should be /v1/cluster and not /v1/users/password)

     ```sh
     curl -k -v -H "content-type: application/json" -u "<administrator_user>:<password>"